 - Nausea and vomiting

 - Foul smelling urine

 - Low energy

 - Confusion or agitation

-Urine infection: A review of urinary tract anatomy:
+Urinary infection: A review of urinary tract anatomy

 The two kidneys have their own collecting tubes called ureters.
 Each of these tubes come down and empty urine in the urinary bladder.
-The urinary bladder then drain the urine out from a single tube called the urethra.
+The urinary bladder then drains the urine out from a single tube called the urethra.
 It is the opening of the urethra where the urine comes out from.
-Kidney infection symptoms may come from infection in the kidneys themselves but kidney infection symptoms may come from the ureters, the bladder or the urethra.
-Kidney infection symptoms starting from these different anatomic locations may have slightly different presentation.
+Urinary tract infection symptoms may come from infection in the kidneys themselves but may also come from the ureters, the bladder or the urethra.
+Urinary tract infection symptoms starting from these different anatomic locations may have slightly different presentations.

 Actual Kidney infection symptoms (Pyelonephritis)